 MOR delights members and visitors with changing exhibits from around the world, permanent indoor and outdoor regional history exhibits, planetarium shows, educational programs, insightful lectures, benefit events, and a museum store.

 Dr. Caroline McGill, a doctor from Butte, Montana, founded Museum of the Rockies in 1957.
 McGill worked in partnership with MSU’s President, Dr. Roland R. Renne, and with Dr. Merrill Burlingame, head of the history department, to establish the Museum.
 She also served as the Museum's first curator.
 Her gifts included an extraordinary collection of Montana historical objects that were first housed in three Quonset huts on the MSU campus.
 The Museum was originally named the McGill Museum.

 A volunteer corps of around 30 townspeople helped organize the collection in these Quonset huts for the first few years.
 The Museum was officially incorporated in 1965 as the Museum of the Rockies.
 By 1970, MOR hired its first full-time director, Less Drew.
 He brought professionalism to MOR and oversaw the design and construction of the first two Museum buildings.

 Mick Hager became the director in 1982 and had the vision to expand MOR.
 He hired Jack Horner as the curator of paleontology.
-In his nearly 34 year career here, Dr. Horner has established MOR as a world-class paleontology research facility and expanded the focus of the Museum to include one of the most important dinosaur fossil collections in the world.
+In his nearly 34-year career at MOR, Mr. Horner established a world-class paleontology research facility and expanded the focus of the Museum to include one of the most important dinosaur fossil collections in the world.

 The Bozeman community and visitors show their appreciation for Museum of the Rockies: